preactjs/preact/CONTRIBUTING.md

 ## Important Branches

-We merge every PR into the `main` branch which is the one that we'll use to publish code to npm.
-For the previous Preact release line we have a branch called `8` which is in maintenance mode.
-As a new contributor you won't have to deal with that ;)
+We have a couple of important branches to be aware of:

+- `main` - This is the main development branch and represents the upcoming v11 release line.
+- `v10.x` - This branch represents the current stable release line, v10.

+As we have yet to release v11, contributors are welcome to use either branch to build upon.
+We will try to port changes between the branches when possible, to keep them in sync, but if you're feeling generous, we'd love if you'd submit PRs to both branches!

 ## Creating your first Pull-Request